brandonwilliams2/java-selenium-framework/readme.md

 ## Project Structure:

-This project has to source directories: src > main and src > test.
+This project has two source directories: src > main and src > test.

 ### App.pages
 - src > main > java > com.App.Pages

- Location of the Page object classes for all pages of application under test
+ Location of the Page class files for all pages of application under test

 #### Page object
 Each page object instance has a WebDriver instance passed in from the calling class (test class), and a new WebdriverWait instance (useful for waiting for Web Elements to display on the page) that accepts the driver and the max timeOutInSeconds as parameters.